Frequently asked questions

 A. First ask the College by email or phone.
 You will probably be put through to an appropriate member of staff or a technician, or you may be routed through to dedicated 'Access' staff (if they have them).
 If you can't get an answer from the College, contact the AA2A national team and we will try and find out for you

 Q. Does AA2A really want disabled artists ?

 A. We have a good record of attracting artists with disabilities, with an average of 13% accepted onto the schemes over the last few years.
 This is both because of our real desire to promote artists with a variety of backgrounds and because AA2A schemes are flexible enough to accommodate artists' differing needs.
 AA2A never 'labels' artists as disabled but aims to promote the excellent work produced by the wide variety of artists we support.
 You can read artists' stories (including many from disabled artists) in AA2A's digital publication 'Time and Space'

 Q. Can I apply to any institution or does it have to be one near me ?

 A. Yes.
 You can apply to any institution although travel and accommodation are obviously a consideration.
 If you cannot afford the travel you can apply for help towards these costs from the Artists Support Fund if you are on benefits associated with low income or earn less than £12,000

 Q. When can I use my hours and can I use them in blocks ?

-A. Artists are offered at least 100 hours access between October and April.
-Many institutions will allow you to use more and some offer extensions beyond April.
+A. Artists are offered at least 100 hours access between October and April/May/June.
+Many institutions will allow you to use more than this, and many offer extensions beyond their finish date.
 In the application form you can propose to use the hours in blocks or spread across the period.
-Your final access arrangements will depend on what the institution can offer and whether this suits you, so if you can be flexible it may help your application.
+Your final access arrangements will depend on what the institution can offer and whether this suits you, so if you can be flexible it may help your application